You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 Description: Formats the value of the given document object attribute.
 You can optionally provide output format (default is "xhtml") and enable inheritance of attribute value from its nearest parent if it is not set.

-Example: Output the text value (for example, “Implemented”) of the status custom enumeration attribute:
+Example: Output the label (for example, “Implemented”) of the value stored in the custom enumeration attribute status:

-Example: Output value of the text attribute converted to a plain string:
+Example: Output the value of the attribute text converted to a plain string:

-Tip: To check if an enumeration attribute (both single- and multi-valued) value matches, use the includes
+Tip: To check if an enumeration attribute value matches a string, use the includes

 helper.